 - Your pass will be sent to you in the mail within 7-10 days.

-Submit a request through ask.monash for a regional iUSEpass code.
+Submit an online request for a regional iUSEpass code.

 The cost is $507 for the following zones: